Allied-occupied Germany: Soviet occupation policy

+Conditions in the occupation zones

 The food situation in occupied Germany was initially very dire.
 By the spring of 1946 the official ration in the American zone was no more than 1275 Cal per day, with some areas probably receiving as little as 700 Cal per day.
 In the British zone the food situation was dire, as found during a visit by the British (and Jewish) publisher Victor Gollancz in October and November 1946.
 In Düsseldorf the normal 28-day allocation should have been 1548 Cal including 10 kg of bread, but as there was limited grain the bread ration was only 8.5 kg.
 However, as there was only sufficient bread for about 50% of this "called up" ration, the total deficiency was about 50%, not 15% as stated in a ministerial reply in the British Parliament on 11 December.
 So only about 770 Cal would have been supplied, and he said the German winter ration would be 1000 Cal as the recent increase was "largely mythical".
 His book includes photos taken on the visit and critical letters and newspaper articles by him published in several British newspapers; The Times, the Daily Herald, the Manchester Guardian, etc.

 Some occupation soldiers took advantage of the desperate food situation by exploiting their ample supply of food and cigarettes (the currency of the black market) to get to the local German girls as what became known as frau bait (The New York Times, 25 June 1945).
 Some soldiers still felt the girls were the enemy, but used them for sex nevertheless.

 The often destitute mothers of the resulting children usually received no child support.
 In the earliest stages of the occupation, U.S. soldiers were not allowed to pay maintenance for a child they admitted having fathered, since to do so was considered "aiding the enemy".
 Marriages between white U.S. soldiers and Austrian women were not permitted until January 1946, and with German women until December 1946.